materialsintelligence/mat2vec/README.md

 #### Pretrained Embeddings

-Load and query for similar words and phrases
+Load and query for similar words and phrases:

 ```python
 from gensim.models import Word2Vec